 Christmas for me as a little girl was kind of a time travel event.

-I lived with my grandparents, you see, and so, even though I was a child of the 80's, my experience was far more accurately (and uniquely) one of the 50's.
+I lived with my grandparents, and so, even though I was a child of the 80's, my experience was far more accurately (and uniquely) one of the 50's.
 This could be annoying, for sure...just not at Christmas.

 At Christmas, it was perfect.